datacommonsorg/import/simple/stats/config.md

 #### `searchDescriptions` _(formerly `nlSentences`)_

-An array of search descriptions to be used for creating more NL embeddings for the variable.
+Extra phrasings to index the variable under for search.
-If not specified, the variable name will be used for creating these embeddings.
+If not specified, the variable name is used.

 Note that `nlSentences` is deprecated and will be removed in the future.

 ## `sources`

 The top-level `sources` field should encode the sources and provenances associated with the input dataset.

+> Sources and provenances are now normally defined in MCF rather than here, and
+> the `provenance` on each `inputFiles` entry refers to an MCF-defined
+> provenance node by DCID.
+This block is still parsed, but the MCF definitions
+> are what provenance and source validation checks against.

 ### Source parameters